Bhargav-A1/PrimePredict-/README.md

 6. PrimePredict is built using FastAPI, a modern, agile framework ideal for rapid iteration and CI/CD-friendly deployment reflecting Amazon's “two-pizza team” development philosophy.

-7. The project integrates AI-based forecasting (using Prophet), a real-world application of machine learning in supply chain forecasting — a problem Amazon solves daily on a global scale.
+7. The project integrates AI-based forecasting (using Prophet), a real-world application of machine learning in supply chain forecasting.
+A problem Amazon solves daily on a global scale.

 8. Cloud-Ready Microservice Design
 Amazon's architecture is based on microservices and cloud-native tools (mostly on AWS).
 PrimePredict was built to reflect that modular thinking: